 It’s a common issue if you’re working for a small company or building your personal blog.
 You have a great idea about a post on social media, but you need the right visual.
 Good photos are hard to come by and sites like Shutterstock and iStock can be no viable option for your budget.
 There’s a safe bet you can rely on – stock photo sites with free to use imagery.

-I’ll share with you the 5 best sites for free photos, as well as some other graphic resources you may want to bookmark.
+I’ll share with you the 7 best sites for free photos, as well as some other graphics resources you may want to bookmark.
 But first, why is this so important?

 There are different types of copyright licenses.
 You should be aware of each one and what it implies – no matter if you’re just working on your personal site or providing marketing services for a brand.